-LEXINGTON, Ky. — The University of Kentucky announced Saturday morning that it found no rules violations for current players or staff members in its swift review of a Yahoo Sports report Friday that connected two former Wildcats and current freshman forward Kevin Knox to an unscrupulous agent.
+LEXINGTON, Ky. — The University of Kentucky announced on Saturday morning that it found no rules violations for current players or staff members in its swift review of a Yahoo Sports report on Friday that connected two former Wildcats and current freshman forward Kevin Knox to an unscrupulous agent.

-In a statement, the school said that it “immediately reviewed the matter and, based on the available information, determined that there were no eligibility issues or rules violations for any current student-athletes or staff related to Friday’s report.
+In a statement, the school said it “immediately reviewed the matter and, based on the available information, determined that there were no eligibility issues or rules violations for any current student-athletes or staff related to Friday’s report.
 Kentucky will continue to work diligently with both the NCAA and the Southeastern Conference.”

 That means Knox should play Saturday against Missouri, as coach John Calipari said Friday he expected.